umuterdogan/QA-portfolio/README.md

 👋 Hi, I’m **Umut Erdoğan**, a Quality Assurance Automation Engineer with hands-on experience in **UI, API, and Database testing**.
 I worked at **OpenlyCRM** as a Junior QA Automation Engineer, where I designed and implemented automated testing solutions to improve product quality and accelerate release cycles.
 I am skilled in **Java, Selenium WebDriver, JUnit, TestNG, Cucumber BDD, Rest Assured, and SQL**, with a strong foundation built through CYDEO’s intensive SDET training program.
 Before transitioning into automation engineering, I gained professional experience in **business insight and data analysis at Sanofi** and in **digital marketing as a freelancer**, which sharpened my analytical and problem-solving skills.
 I combine strong technical expertise with a detail-oriented, strategic approach to testing, ensuring product quality and accelerating release cycles.
-In addition, I am currently pursuing my **Master’s degree in Paris**, which allows me to take on full-time internships with a convention de stage.
+In addition, I am currently pursuing my **Master’s degree in Paris**, which allows me to take on full-time internships with a convention de stage in France.

 ---